These Cities Have the Most Dangerous Drivers — and It Could Cost You

 A new list shows the cities where you're most likely to encounter collisions, making it a dangerous place to drive.

-I love driving: Open up the sunroof, crank up the volume and cruise.
+Driving can be a riveting adventure: Crank the volume and enjoy the freedom and serenity of the open road.
 But that joy can be short-lived, especially if you share the road with dangerous drivers.

 Dangerous drivers can take many forms.
-There are those auditioning for NASCAR, drivers texting out Hemingway missives, or, my personal favorite, the person who decides to cross three lanes of traffic to make an exit ramp with seconds to spare.
-(I don't miss driving in Orlando, not one bit.)
+There are those auditioning for NASCAR, drivers texting out Hemingway missives while going 70 mph or, my personal favorite, the person who decides to cross three lanes of traffic to make an exit ramp with seconds to spare.
+(I don't miss driving in Orlando, Florida, not one bit.)

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.